cse110-sp23-group8/8-ball/docs/breakdown.md

 -Example: If user clicks Squidward, the magic conch gives generally negative responses ("Conch Response").

-When the user types in their question and generates an answer, the conch string is pulled and smoke appears.
+When the user types in their question and pushes the button to generate an answer, the conch string is pulled and smoke appears.

 ### Goals and Guidelines